touchlab/KMMBridge/docs/COCOAPODS_GITHUB_PODSPEC.md

 # Publishing Podspecs to GitHub

 CocoaPods supports hosting private podspec repos.
-These are git repos that only host release publishing info for CocoaPods podspecs, not their actual code.
-If you are planning to publish KMM Xcode Frameworks with CocoaPods, that means you'll need a separate git repo dedicated to publishing podspec versoins.
+These are Git repos that only host release publishing info for CocoaPods podspecs, not their actual code.
+If you are planning to publish KMM Xcode Frameworks with CocoaPods, that means you'll need a separate Git repo dedicated to publishing podspec versoins.
 See the [CocoaPods Documentation](https://guides.cocoapods.org/making/private-cocoapods.html) for more context.

 ## Note